Cli-Appss/win-version-notes-app/README.md

-# The Notes talking Pkg for windows
+# The Notes taking Pkg for windows